 - She was allowed to watch three or four (the exact number was the subject of a surprising amount of discussion that I’m embarrassed to say I participated in) PG 13 movies before she was 13.
 Not only were they not allowed to watch PG 13 movie before that magical age, I also didn’t let them watch some “perfectly acceptable” TV shows, such as Seinfeld.
 (One fateful day I came upon Son #1 watching Seinfeld and made him turn it off because “Seinfeld might as well be rated R”—a statement I’ve certainly come to regret if not for its inaccuracy, but for how often he has thrown it back at me.)

-Although my sons didn’t mention it, they easily could have pointed out other perks with being the youngest, not the least of which is that she has more parental time and attention since there are now only two kids full time in our house, and soon she will be the only one.
+Although my sons didn’t mention it, they easily could have pointed out other perks with being the youngest, not the least of which is that she has more parental time and attention since there are now only two kids full time in our house.
 Although from her standpoint all this parental attention is a decidedly mixed blessing, it comes with some significant advantages.
 At the risk of sounding defensive, my point is that this is more luck of the birth/adoption order, not favoritism.

 Kluger argues forcefully that favoritism is part and parcel of being a parent.
 In essence, he says we can’t help ourselves.
 From the research he cites, there doesn’t seem to be a set pattern of favoritism, but first and last born are often chosen.
 Mothers often prefer the first born son and fathers the last born daughter.
 In two children families, parents often split their favorites.
 He says the best we can do is try to keep this information to ourselves.